 Day 2: Ban Gioc Waterfall - Ba Be Lake (Lunch/Dinner) After enjoying breakfast at the homestay, you will depart for Trung Khanh which lies right on the border with China.
 Here you will have another chance to meet and interact with the local Nung people living in the village of Phuoc Sen, a mountainous village famous for its traditional blacksmithing.
 The farming tools made here are an integral part of the lifestyle which is evident in the surrounding rice paddies and fields.

 Nestled amongst these amazing landscapes is the breathtaking Ban Gioc Waterfall which spans over 300 meters, split half and half between Vietnam and China.
 You’ll get some time here to simply take in the amazing atmosphere surrounding the falls, which presents an excellent opportunity for some fantastic photography.

 Once you’ve finished at the falls, it’s time to head over to Nguom Ngao Cave, for a very different, but no less impressive natural wonder.
 The cave stretches for 2,144 meters underground and is brimming with incredible stalactites and stalagmites.
 You will then return to Cao Bang town and head down the “snake pass” to Ba Be Lake, where you will stay overnight in a homestay constructed in traditional Tay fashion and owned and operated by a local Tay family.
 Here you can relax and unwind from the day and enjoy a delicious and authentic home-cooked meal.

-Now that you’ve reached the end of your tour, you’ll be driven roughly 230 kilometers back to Hanoi.
-On this journey there will be a chance to stop at a tea plantation nestled among rolling hills.
-Once you arrive in Hanoi it is time to say farewell, having made lifelong memories and connections.
+Now that you’ve reached the end of your tour, you’ll be driven the roughly 230 kilometers back to Hanoi, with a stop at a tea plantation nestled among rolling hills.
+Once we arrive in Hanoi it is time to say farewell, having made lifelong memories and connections.

 2) Insider Tips